tqtezos/stablecoin/docs/specification.md

 - Decreases balances for senders and their token types and the total supply of tokens by the given amount.

 - Each burning operation must happen atomically, so if one of them fails, then the whole operation must fail.

 - The operation must follow permission policies described above.

-- Sender must be minter and must have a sufficient amount of funds to be destroyed and also be in glboal minter list.
+- Sender must be minter and must have a sufficient amount of funds to be destroyed and also be in global minter list.

 - A minter with 0 minting allowance is allowed to burn tokens.